cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ##### Application Architecture

-The Reporting Client is implemented as a ReactJS frontend application, launched via a standard browser, which then communicates with the Measure Calculation Tool as a web service.
+The Reporting Client is implemented as a ReactJS front-end application, launched via a standard browser, which then communicates with the Measure Calculation Tool as a web service.
 All communication from the Reporting Client is with the Measure Calculation Tool prototype, which then coordinates communication with other systems including the facility FHIR endpoints and the reporting submission endpoint.

 The application uses Yarn as the build technology.

 The application is packaged as a Docker container which can then be used in continuous integration pipelines as part of testing, packaging, and delivery.

-Note that many of the configuration functions of the Measure Calculation Tool are not exposed as user-interfaces in the Reporting Client, since the focus of the prototype is on implementing reporting submission.
+Note that many of the configuration functions of the Measure Calculation Tool are not exposed as UI in the Reporting Client, since the focus of the prototype is on implementing reporting submission.

 ##### Information Architecture